jemmia-diamond/fn/README.md

 # All migrations have been successfully applied.
 ```

-- After modify existing or add new model - Prisma with generate DDL script for futher migration on different environment
+- After modifying existing or add new model - Prisma with generate DDL script for futher migration on different environment

 ```bash
 pnpx prisma migrate dev --name <MIGRATION_NAME>